Here’s a heads up, remember this rule and you’ll be set – Happy Wife Happy Life.

 The study published in the Journal of Marriage and Family found that men who are less happy in their marriages may still be happy with their lives overall — as long as their wives are satisfied with their marriages.

-Researches argue when a wife isn’t happy she potentially withdraws from providing emotional support, does fewer household chores and you guessed it, there’s less sex on the menu.
+Researchers argue when a wife isn’t happy she potentially withdraws from providing emotional support, does fewer household chores and you guessed it, there’s less sex on the menu.

 That was the finding that makes people say, “Happy wife, happy life.”
 But it also cuts the other way, “Miserable wife, miserable life.”

-I admit I had no idea this was the origin or the meaning of happy wife happy life.
+I admit I had no idea this was the origin or the meaning of a happy wife happy life.
 I thought it was all about the man doing nice things, making an effort and generally engaging in their relationship.
-With odd act of love thrown in too.
+With an odd act of love thrown in too.

-We’re aiming to avoid to the miserable part so we surveyed a pile (very technical statistically accurate scientifically calculated figure) of couples married for more than 10 years, who gave us the following advice.
+We’re aiming to avoid the miserable part so we surveyed a pile (very technical statistically accurate scientifically calculated figure) of couples married for more than 10 years, who gave us the following advice.

 Happy Wife Happy Life – The Formula